 How to apply?

-- Before applying, read carefully the Application Guide for Co-funded and Collaborative Studentships
+- Before applying, students should read carefully the Application Guide for Co-funded and Collaborative Studentships

 - See also the DTP Guidance on Research Foundation Statements